nationalarchives/tdr-dev-documentation/architecture-decision-records/0013-file-check-queues-and-lambdas.md

 to update that status.
 The results of each file check arrive independently, so there's no obvious point when they're all finished without looking up all the rest of the results.

+## Later refinements

+We discovered performance issues when large numbers of files were uploaded.
+We didn't change the architecture described above, but we did decide to change some of the configuration values.
+See [ADR 20] for more details.

+[ADR 20]: 0020-sqs-visibility-timeout.md